abrahamjuliot/creepjs/README.md

 - User agent version or platform does not match features
 - worker scope tampering

-### Breadcrumb
+### Shadow
-Session metric revision patterns can connect stable fingerprints
+Session metric revision patterns can follow stable fingerprints like a shadow

+- Shadow: a string of 64 characters used to hint metric revision patterns
-- Metric revision patterns are captured in a session and reduced to a breadcrumb
+- Metric revision patterns are captured in a session and reduced to the shadow
-- Breadcrumb: a string of 64 characters used to signal revised metrics
-- By default, the breadcrumb is clear or empty until revisions are detected
 - Metric revisions can include browser updates, user settings and/or API tampering

 ## Browser Prediction